wangchning/vocabulary/Vocabulary.md

 The Latin root for rigorous is *rigor*, meaning "stiffness."
 This might remind you of *rigor mortis*, the stiffening of a body after death.
 This is a good, if creepy, way of remembering the meaning of rigorous: rigorous people are stiff and unbending about the standards of their work.

+### rigour  &emsp; (AM rigor)
+* The underwent the rigours of military training.
+* They conducted the experiments with scientific rigour.

 ## S
 ### section